filecoin-project/data-prep-tools/README.md

 - [carbites-commp](https://github.com/anjor/go-carbites-commp) -- this tool splits up an existing car file into smaller car files and calculates commp at the same time.

 #### Python
-- [dataprep_tools](https://github.com/anjor/dataprep_tools) -- this is a pypi package that encodes the basic steps in a data preparation pipeline.
-It is heavily used in the orchestrators written in python in this repository.

 #### Rust
 - [banyancomputer/dataprep](https://github.com/banyancomputer/dataprep) -- this tool handles encryption, compression, deduping and chunking.
 The output of this tool could then be carred etc and used for deal making.